JingXuanLiu777/jliu0185_9103_tut2_CreativeCodingMajorProject/README.md

 ## Intra-group distinctions
 My work primarily embodies the following distinctions:
-**Emphasis on physical objects undergoing "path-based motion"**
->I prioritise the transition of the vehicle's state, focusing chiefly on its dynamic presentation.
+**Emphasis on physical objects undergoing "path-based motion"** -I prioritise the transition of the vehicle's state, focusing chiefly on its dynamic presentation.
 While preserving other elements unchanged, altering the vehicle's attributes modifies the visual effects.
-**Interactive control of narrative pacing**
->Interaction governs the vehicle's movement rather than automatic cycling.
+**Interactive control of narrative pacing** -Interaction governs the vehicle's movement rather than automatic cycling.
 The contrast between static and dynamic states simulates the difference between day and night.